HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

   include image_caption.html
   image="/assets/post_files/technology/expert/1.1-data-structure/hash_table_D.jpg"
   image2="/assets/post_files/technology/expert/1.1-data-structure/hash_table_M.jpg"
   caption="Schematic of a hash table.
-Keys mapped to buckets using a hash function.
+Keys mapped to buckets (array elements) using a hash function.
 Buckets expanded as linked lists to accomodate overflow entries."
 %}

 There are many different data structures, each of them comes with some trade-offs and depending on the use case one might choose one over the other.
 Sophisticated data structures often leverage several more simple concepts in combination to achieve the set of desired properties.
 We chose the three examples above to show how an array and a linked list can be used to build a hash table.